ucbds-infra/otter-grader/docs/otter_assign/notebook_format.rst

 The Otter Assign format uses raw notebook cells as boundary cells.
 Each boundary cell denotes the start or end of a block and contains *valid YAML syntax*.
 First-line comments are used in these YAML raw cells to denote what type of block is being entered or ended.
+If you're authoring notebooks in an environment where raw cells are unavailable (such as Deepnote or Google Colab), see :ref:`otter_assign_v1_raw_cell_alternatives`.

 **In the this format, Python and R notebooks follow the same structure.** There are some features available in Python that are not available in R, and these are noted below, but otherwise the formats